isingasimplesong/local-knowledge-assistant/README.md

 > [!NOTE]
 > You could also just grab [docker-compose.yml](docker-compose.yml) and
-> [.env](env-example), edit them according to your needs, and edit config files
+> [.env](env-example), and edit them according to your needs.
+You can edit
-> after the first run if the defaults do not suits you
+> config files after the first run if the defaults do not suits you

 ### Manual installation